kayamustafa/web-quiz-engine/README.md

 ---

 ## Solving a quiz
-To solve a quiz, you need to pass an answer(array) with option indexes via POST request.
+To solve a quiz, you need to pass an answer(JSON-array) with option indexes via POST request.

 Here is an example with curl:
 ```